 At Cairo International Airport, a representative from our company will greet and help you.
 Private air-conditioned car transportation to the hotel

 The perfect amount of time to stay in Egypt is ten days with our Egypt travel packages.
 Travelers with enough time to explore multiple areas can choose from a variety of itineraries from Egypt itineraries tours, including those that start with a multi-day cruise down the Nile River and a prolonged stay in Cairo with our Egypt Nile cruise tours.
-Other options include combining a tour of ancient Egyptian cities with an Egypt desert safari tours in the desert oasis of Siwa.
-You may also divide your time between Jordan and Egypt by travelling to Amman and seeing Petra and the Wadi Rum.
+Other options include combining a tour of ancient Egyptian cities with an Egypt desert safari tour in Siwa Oasis a special place with old buildings and treasures from long ago, like the Temple Of The Oracle At Siwa Oasis.
+People come from all over to see these ancient things.
+You may also divide your time between Jordan and Egypt by traveling to Amman and seeing Petra and the Wadi Rum.
 Check out the itineraries below to learn more about your possibilities.

+At Cairo International Airport, a representative from our company will greet and help you.
+Private air-conditioned car transportation to the hotel